 These projects involve students from Yukon University, thus contributing to the development of highly qualified personnel with valuable experience in Canada's North.
 Ultimately, the research projects improve our understanding of, and preparedness for, the impacts of climate change in northern Canada, which is of vital importance for continued economic prosperity in Yukon, and in northern Canada.

 The initial project ran in 2011/12 and focused on the Llewellyn Glacier as a key water source for the Yukon River.
 A second Yukon River project began in 2012 and will last until December 2016.
 This project expanded from the Llewellyn to include the entire Yukon River headwaters above Whitehorse Dam.
 A third project began in September 2016.
-This project will develop hydrologic modelling tools for the Aishihik and Mayo rivers.
+This project has developed hydrologic modelling tools for the Aishihik, Mayo and the Yukon River.

-Dr. Bronwyn Hancock, Manager, Northern Climate ExChange, YukonU Research Centre
+Dr. Bronwyn Hancock, Manager, Associate Vice-President, Research Development, YukonU Research Centre

 Jeffrey Kavanaugh, Adjunct Faculty, Yukon University; Associate Professor, Earth and Atmospheric Sciences, University of Alberta

 Bob Sagar, Climate Change Research (formerly Northern Climate ExChange), YukonU Research Centre

 Mary Samolczyk, Instructor, School of Science, Yukon University